Lloyd Stone: "This Is My Song"

 Stone wrote "This Is My Song" around the time of his graduation from the University of Southern California.
 In 1934, Ira B. Wilson of the Lorenz Publishing Company set Stone's words to the hymn-like portion of Finlandia by Jean Sibelius.
 This arrangement was published under the title "A Song of Peace".

 Because they are both set to the same music from Finlandia, "This Is My Song" / "A Song of Peace" is sometimes inaccurately called the "Finlandia Hymn".
 The Finlandia Hymn is more appropriately applied to the work that appeared seven years after A Song of Peace was published — when the words of the Finnish poet Veikko Koskenniemi were set to Sibelius's music.

 Although his poem has appeared as a hymn in 26 hymnals, there is nothing that suggests Stone was particularly religious himself.
 By the late 1930s, "A Song of Peace" had become a favorite of the Wesleyan Service Guild of the Methodist Church.
 The executive secretary of the Guild, Marion Norris, asked Georgia Elma Harkness to give Lloyd Stone's poem a more Christian character.
 Harkness recalls writing her stanza sometime during the period 1937-39 while she was teaching at Mount Holyoke.
 It became the official hymn of the Wesleyan Service Guild.
 Not all hymnals include this third verse meant to "Christianize" the hymn.
+The poem was translated into 17 languages, and reprinted over 1 million times.

-Poetry and other works
+Secretary of Defense Lewis Johnson read Stone's poem "Song of Peace" at Arlington Cemetery, and the poem was also read as part of the Punchbowl War Memorial Cemetery dedication ceremony and American Association of University Women's 1950 convention in Wichita, Kansas.
+Ladybird Johnson recited the poem at the White House.
+The Missoula, Montana chapter of Veterans for Peace read the poem at their debut event on Veterans Day 2013.